Which Sweetener Is Right For You?

 We’ll divide our guide up into two sections:

 - sugar-containing sweeteners

 There is a LOT of info here, so take your time to...digest...it!
+And if you're short on time, just scroll down to the handy dandy cheat sheet at the bottom of the post.
 Of course, we are always happy to chat if you have questions and I’d love to hear your thoughts!
 Enjoy!

 Part 1.
 Zero & Reduced Calorie Sweeteners

 When it comes to wellness, we know that limiting sugar is a lifestyle habit that is essential for optimal health.
 BUT we don’t want to cut out all things sweet - life (and especially food) is meant to be enjoyed!
 So, natural sugar substitutes are a great way to avoid sugar and still satisfy your sweet tooth.
 The sweeteners below have low to no sugar and calories as compared to typical white table sugar.
 They are all considered naturally derived sweeteners.